|The total number of parkway trees maintained by the

 Q: What happens next?
 Will the stump be removed?
 Will the tree be replaced?

 A: We will assess the tree to determine if it has to be removed.
 The stump will be removed by the Village at a later date.
-At this time the trees are not being replaced.
+The Village has recently implemented a cost share tree replacement program.

 Q: Can I replace the tree?

-A: Yes, the tree can be replaced at the homeowner's expense.
+A: Yes.
 Click here for the permitted tree list.
 PRIOR to purchase or planting in a right-of-way, a permit must be submitted for approval.
 There is no charge for this permit.

 Q: Can Public Works trim a tree on my property?